With summer winding down in Lake Worth, now is a good time to get ahead on air conditioner maintenance.

 Related: How AC Repair and Maintenance Can Actually Save You Money

-Five Steps to Clean the Outside Unit
+Five Steps to Follow as You Clean the Outside Unit

 1. Turn Off the Power

-Cut the power to your air conditioner at the breaker box.
+Cut the electricity to your air conditioner at the breaker box.

 2. Clean the Outside

-Empty rubbish from the equipment.
+Empty debris from the unit.
 This includes branches, bushes, weeds and grass.

 3. Fix Bent Fins